 Significance statement

-Predicting organism responses to a warming climate requires understanding of how physiological processes such as feeding, metabolism, and growth depend on body size and temperature within species.
+Predicting organism responses to a warming climate requires understanding how physiological processes such as feeding, metabolism, and growth depend on body size and temperature within species.
 Common growth models predict declining optimum growth temperatures with body size if energetic costs (metabolism) increase faster than gains (feeding) with body size.
 However, the generality of these features has not been evaluated at the within-species level.
-By collating data through a systematic literature review, we find support for both declining net energy gain and declining optimum growth temperatures with body size.
-This implies large individuals within populations may be the first to suffer negative consequences of warming on growth, with potential implications for fisheries yield and food web structure in warmer climates.
+By collating data on fish through a systematic literature review, we find support for both declining net energy gain and declining optimum growth temperatures with body size.
+This implies large individuals within populations may be the first to suffer poor growth due to warming, with consequences for fisheries yield and food web structure in warmer climates.

 Introduction